 Using the rocky core radius relation of $R_{\rm core}=R_{\rm \oplus}(M_{\rm core}/M_{\rm \oplus})^{1/4}$ \citep{Lopez&Fortney14} and assuming $M_{\rm p}\approx M_{\rm core}$, the mass range responsible for the drastic radius enhancement might be evaluated as

-Thus, we predict that planets with $\sim2$--$5M_{\rm \oplus}$ are potentially super-puffs owing to small $\Lambda$.
-Despite the crudeness of above estimation, Equation \eqref{eq:mass_range} reasonably explains the mass range responsible for the drastic radius enhancement in Figure \ref{fig:Radius_ratio}.
+Thus, we predict that planets of mass $\sim2$--$5M_{\rm \oplus}$ are potentially super-puffs owing to small $\Lambda$.
+Despite the crudeness of the above estimation, Equation \eqref{eq:mass_range} reasonably explains the mass range responsible for the drastic radius enhancement in Figure \ref{fig:Radius_ratio}.

-To summarize, only planets on the verge of total atmospheric loss can benefit from radius enhancement by high-altitude hazes.
-This conclusion hardly depends on the choice of pressure levels because of logarithmic dependence.
-We suggest that this strict condition may be a reason why super-puffs are uncommon despite the photochemical hazes are likely universally present.
-Many super-puff candidates are indeed lied near the evaporation limit in $M_{\rm p}$-$T_{\rm eq}$ space (bottom panel of Figure \ref{fig:Radius_ratio}, with assumptions of $f_{\rm atm}=0.05$ and $T_{\rm int}=75~{\rm K}$).
-We note that Figure \ref{fig:Radius_ratio} is merely representative, and the actual result depends on the atmospheric mass and intrinsic temperature that differs from planet to planet.
-For example, Kepler-11f is placed in an unstable region of Figure \ref{fig:Radius_ratio}, but the planet presumably possesses an atmosphere given old system age \citep[$8.5~{\rm Gyr}$,][]{Lissauer+13} and thus low intrinsic temperature.
+To summarize, only planets on the verge of total atmospheric loss can benefit from the radius enhancement by high-altitude hazes.
+This conclusion hardly depends on the choice of pressure level because of its logarithmic dependence.
+We suggest that this strict condition may be a reason why super-puffs are uncommon despite the fact that photochemical hazes are likely universally present.
+Many super-puff candidates are indeed lie near the evaporation limit in $M_{\rm p}$-$T_{\rm eq}$ space (the bottom panel of Figure \ref{fig:Radius_ratio}, with assumptions of $f_{\rm atm}=0.05$ and $T_{\rm int}=75~{\rm K}$).
+We note that Figure \ref{fig:Radius_ratio} is merely representative, and the actual result depends on the atmospheric mass and intrinsic temperature that differ from planet to planet.
+For example, Kepler-11f is placed in an unstable region in Figure \ref{fig:Radius_ratio}, but the planet presumably possesses an atmosphere given its old system age \citep[$8.5~{\rm Gyr}$,][]{Lissauer+13} and thus low intrinsic temperature.